elmehdi-kenane/philosophers/README.md

-# 🧘 Philosophers Problem - C Project
+# 🧘 Philosophers Problem - 42 Project

 Welcome to the **Philosophers Problem** project!
 This project implements the classical _Dining Philosophers Problem_ 🥢 in C, showcasing synchronization techniques and multithreading.